After nearly 11 years, I’ve finally decided to pull the plug on Usenet archive: Groupsrv.com.

 Triangle! – vertices A, B, and C is denoted .
 In Euclidean geometry any three points, when non-collinear, determine a unique triangle and a unique plane (i.e. a two-dimensional

-Pascal’s triangle! – Pascal’s triangle is a triangular array of the binomial coefficients.
-It is named after the French mathematician Blaise Pascal in much of the Western
+Pascal’s triangle! – In mathematics, Pascal’s triangle is a triangular array of the binomial coefficients.
+In much of the Western world it is named after French mathematician

 Problem of Apollonius! – intersection points between the three given lines; hence, the center lies at the intersection point of two such angle bisectors.
 Since there are two such bisectors